Armygamer303/About-me/README.md

 Hi, I'm Yash Jadhav — a tech enthusiast diving deep into the world of IoT and cybersecurity.

-🎓 Currently completing my Diploma in Electronics & Telecommunication Engineering (ENTC)
+🎓 Currently completed my Diploma in Electronics & Telecommunication Engineering (ENTC)

 🔭 Working on: Random IoT projects